How much should you pay for the best commercial juicer to meet your needs?

-This is a very simple question than can be answer very simply or with some additional insight and perspective.
+This is a very simple question that, at first glance, can be answered very simply or with some additional insight and perspective.

-The simple answer is: A commercial juicer cost anywhere between $3.00 (yes, only $3) and upwards of $30,000.00.
-A commercial juicer will cost more than a residential juicer.
+The simple answer is: A commercial juicer costs anywhere between $3.00 (yes, only $3) and upwards of $30,000.00.
+A commercial juicer will cost more than a residential juicer because it has to handle high volume, have more power, and be more durable.

-The real answer is: It really depends on what you’re trying to achieve, what you’re juicing, how much you’re juicing, why you’re juicing, where you’re juicing, and how you’re serving juice.
-In addition, there are more factors that will be important to you that you’ll want to consider to help you answer this question.
+The real answer is: It really depends on what you’re trying to achieve, what you’re juicing, how much you’re juicing, why you’re juicing, where you’re juicing, and how you’re serving your fresh juice.
+There are many factors that will be important to you that you’ll want to consider to help you answer this question.

 BUYING A JUICER IS SIMILAR TO BUYING A CAR